 A Man of Prayer

-This article was originally published 1 year ago, and it is an encouragement and/or a reminder at the beginning of a new year to be a people of prayer
+This article was originally published over 4 years ago, and it is an encouragement and/or a reminder that we can be a people of prayer during this difficult season in our country

 Jack Longgrear was a man of prayer.
 His faith was his priority in life, and God used this faith in beautiful ways to provide for his family, to care for his friends, and to touch a community.